Olga Brandt-Knack: Life

 Olga Brandt was born in Hamburg.
 Her dancing career began, when she was ten, at the children's dance school of the Hamburg State Theatre (as the city's State Opera was known at that time).
 She was a solo dancer by 1907 and became, in 1922, the leading ballerina of the ballet company.
-With a training in classical ballet and Expressionist dance, she as a member of the Hamburg Theatre company between 1900 and 1932.
+With a training in classical ballet and Expressionist dance, she was a member of the Hamburg Theatre company between 1900 and 1932.
 She participated in numerous foreign tours, guesting with her group in places such as Stockholm, Copenhagen, The Hague/Scheveningen and Lille.
 In 1908 she founded the "Deutsche Tänzerbund" (loosely, "German Dancers' Association"), after which she quickly emerged as a public spokeswoman on behalf of her fellow professionals.
 1908 had been the year in which the constitutional prohibition on female membership of political parties - already enforced with varying degrees of effectiveness in different parts of Germany - was formally lifted, but it was only in 1918, in the aftermath of the disastrous war, that Olga Brandt joined the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD).
 Alongside her party membership, she worked between 1918 and 1933 as an arts policy consultant ("kulturpolitische Referentin") to the "Genossenschaft Deutscher Bühnen-Angehöriger" (GDBA / loosely "Co-operative of German stage performers and workers").
 It was also in, or shortly after, 1918 that she teamed up with the actor Adolf Johannsson to set up a "Workers' Speech and Movement Chorus" ("Arbeiter-Sprech- und Bewegungschor").
 Later, in 1932, she joined with Lola Rogge (and others), to form the "Vereinigung Tanz" ("Dance Association") in Hamburg.
 On the national stage 1932 was a year of intensifying political polarisation and deadlock: at the Hamburg State Opera Olga Brandt-Knack lost her position as lead ballerina on account of her political activities.